jrosen48/utk-homepage/content/post/2019-11-17-it-was-a-job-posting-on-a-mailing-list-not-a-blog-post-on-the-narst-blog-a-response-to-mintzes.md

 communication.
-It should not, though, come in the way it did; it seemed to come from a place of anger; it made me uncomfortable, and I can only imagine how it made others - especially Hazari - feel, *particularly* as Hazari was sharing good news and a job post for a project which met [the National Science Foundation's merit review criteria](https://nsf.gov/awardsearch/showAward?AWD_ID=1721021&HistoricalAwards=false).
+It should not, though, come in the way it did; it seemed to come from a place of anger; it made me uncomfortable, and I can only imagine how it made others - especially Hazari - feel, *particularly* as Hazari was sharing good news and a job post for a new project - one which met the [National Science Foundation's review criteria](https://nsf.gov/awardsearch/showAward?AWD_ID=1721021&HistoricalAwards=false) for intellectual merit and broader impacts.

 *tl;dr*: Mintzes misunderstood the medium, and had a heckuva inciting message (and set of responses which followed and which, oddest of all, focused on issues with the term disrupting in the job post, though Mintzes had co-opted a mailing list post).
-Critique, disruption, and the link are a part of science; knowing the time, knowing the medium, and being aware of the way a message at the wrong time and via the wrong medium (and, maybe, from, a person who seemed to have an axe to grind, and who took this out on a person who not only seems undeserving it, but who seems to be doing impressive work) would be received are a part of being civil, fair, and right.
+Critique, disruption, and the like are a part of science; knowing the time, knowing the medium, and being aware of the way a message at the wrong time and via the wrong medium (and, maybe, from, a person who seemed to have an axe to grind, and who took this out on a person who not only seems undeserving it, but who seems to be doing impressive work) would be received are a part of being civil, fair, and right.

 Mintzes missed the mark on these criteria and should apologize for doing so; I think that would be the responsible thing to do as a member of the NARST organization - and as an adult who can surely recognize when one has clearly missed the mark.